homanchou/xr/book/build-your-own-webvr-site.md

 mix ecto.migrate
 ```

 If you run your server and visit http://localhost:4000/rooms you should see a CRUD UI where you can add some rooms.
-Go ahead and add some and try out all the CRUD abilities.
+Go ahead and create a few rooms and try out all the CRUD abilities.

 ## Replace the default Phoenix landing page